 2021 U.S. Poverty Laser Talks

-Prioritize Bold Housing Policies for Low-Income Renters
+Prioritize Bold Housing Policies in Recovery Package

-Expand Tax Credits for Low-Income Workers and Families
+Reduce Poverty for Low-Income Workers and Families

-Problem: Unfortunately, 27 million low-income children are excluded from the full CTC and 5 million younger workers and others without children in the home are taxed into poverty each year because their EITC is too low.
+Engage: Before 2021, 27 million low-income children were excluded from the full Child Tax Credit and 5 million younger workers and others without children in the home were taxed into poverty each year because their Earned Income Tax Credit was too low.

 Problem: Recent legislation fixed these gaps but only for one year.
 If they are not made permanent, millions of workers and children will fall below the poverty line next year.

 Inform: The EITC and CTC are exceptional at reducing poverty.
 In 2019, they together lifted 7.5 million people above the poverty line.
 And this year, the EITC changes will boost incomes for 17 million low-wage workers and the CTC expansion, including its new monthly allowance option, is projected to reduce child poverty by 45 percent [Share your own experience along with state data about the impact of expanding EITC and CTC].